oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 In a production cluster where you may have many applications running composed of many microservices having separate namespaces is basically essential to avoid mistakes and misunderstandings that could impact the service operation.

-- Create a namespace for your projects and setup the environment to make it the default, to make it easier we have created a script called create-namespace.sh that does this for you.
-You must use **your initials** as a parameter (for example in my case that's `tg-helidon`)
+  1. Create a namespace for your projects and setup the environment to make it the default, to make it easier we have created a script called create-namespace.sh that does this for you.
+You must use **your initials** as a parameter (for example in my case that's `tg-helidon`, **but yours will probably differ !**)

-  -  `cd $HOME/helidon-kubernetes/base-kubernetes`
+  1a.  `cd $HOME/helidon-kubernetes/base-kubernetes`

-  -  `bash create-namespace.sh <your-initials>-helidon`
+  1b.  `bash create-namespace.sh <your-initials>-helidon`

 ```
 Deleting old tg-helidon namespace